adomasbaliuka/lean4-hacking/README.md

 - Feel free to **look** at the CI scripts and tools to get ideas what might work.
 - Do your mischief in `Lean4Hacking/ProofOfFalse.lean`!
 - **You win by submitting a PR that passes CI** where `Lean4Hacking/StatementOfFalse.lean` still contains the line `lemma statement_of_false : False := by` and the line is run.
+- Do not break the law (e.g., no "hacking" of any computers or networks.
+The only allowed actions are writing Lean code and submitting a PR!)

 **Please keep the number of commits reasonable!**